 And one more thing, at the time of death, she was the longest living Nobel Prize winner at the age of 103.

 Emmy Noether in 1930

 Emmy Noether is widely known for her unparalleled contribution in theoretical physics and mathematics.
 She was born in the German town of Erlangen to a mathematician family in 1882.
 As we all know, women were largely ignored in the academics during that era and Noether also suffered a great deal of it as she worked year and year without pay and recognition.

 In mathematics, she laid the foundation of commutative ring theory and hugely contributed towards the field of abstract algebra.
 In physics, Noether’s theorem played an important part in shaping modern theoretical physics.
 Her contributions were even appreciated by the likes of Albert Einstein, Jean Dieudonné and Hermann Weyl.
 Certainly, she is one of the most important women in mathematics.

 Nettie Maria Stevens was born in America, when there were just a few opportunities available to a woman such as teaching and nursing.
 Although she did teach in school during her graduation, there was nothing that could stop Stevens from pursuing higher education.

 After completing her Master’s from the Stanford in 1900, and PhD from Bryn Mawr College, she began her research career at the age of 39.
-Nettie came up with XY sex-determination system after analyzing chromosome in insects.
-She found out that chromosomes in the sperm produced by insect are of two different kinds; one short and one long.
+Nettie came up with the XY sex-determination system after analyzing chromosome in insects.
+She discovered that chromosomes in the sperm produced by insects are of two different kinds; one short and one long.